 He has an Artificer Shotgun with two profiles – one for Close range and one for Long range (the Close one hits harder, the Long one has unlimited range) – and a Laspistol which already has the Balanced Special Rule that the Voidsmaster can grant to other Voidsmen (the one with rerolling one dice in all attack rolls).

 You can ignore the incoming damage from one attack dice to the Voidsmaster once per battle, which is great against high damage attacks, and he also has the Uncompromising Fire Unique Action that lets you pay 1 Action Point to make two Shoot actions, one with the Aritificer Shotgun at Close range and one with the Laspistol.

 Voidsman with Lasgun (3 per kill team)

 In a kill team full of special rules and abilities, the standard Voidsmen (of which you’re always fielding 3) are a bit of breath of fresh air, simply because they don’t really do anything but being more bodies on the battlefield.
 They’re just as vulnerable as everyone else on the team, and their only weapons a Lasguns (unlimited range but otherwise completely unremarkable) and the Gun butt for melee.

 That’s it.
 Nothing else there.
 Make sure you keep them close to the Voidsmaster for that one reroll per attack.

 Voidsman with Rotor Cannon (1 per kill team)

-This version of the Voidsman has a Rotor Cannon, which has 6 attacks and the Fusillade Special Rule which lets you split its attacks between different targets, making it great for taking down mobs of weak enemies.
+This version of the Voidsman has a Rotor Cannon, which has 6 attacks and the Fusillade Special Rule which lets you split its attacks between different targets, as well as the Relentless Special Rule (as per the Balance Slate of December 2022), making it great for taking down mobs of weak enemies.